aravind-j/PGRdup/README.md

-        title = {PGRdup: Discover Probable Duplicates in Plant Genetic Resources Collections}, author = {J. Aravind and J. Radhamani and {Kalyani Srinivasan} and B. {Ananda Subhash} and Rishi Kumar Tyagi}, note = {R package version 0.2.4.0 https://github.com/aravind-j/PGRdup, https://cran.r-project.org/package=PGRdup}, }
+        title = {PGRdup: Discover Probable Duplicates in Plant Genetic Resources Collections}, author = {J. Aravind and J. Radhamani and {Kalyani Srinivasan} and B. {Ananda Subhash} and Rishi Kumar Tyagi}, note = {R package version 0.2.4.0 https://github.com/aravind-j/PGRdup, https://cran.r-project.org/package=PGRdup}, year = {2025},
+      }

     This free and open-source software implements academic research by the authors and co-workers.
 If you use it, please support the project by citing the package.